Accounting Apprenticeships

 ACCA ACCOUNTING QUALIFICATION

 If you’ve already finished a Level 3 apprenticeship and want to become a chartered accountant, an apprenticeship with the Association of Chartered Certified Accountants will help get you there.
 If you don’t have any experience, you can study for ACCA’s Foundation level qualification.
-There are three main parts to an ACCA apprenticeship programme:

 Three years of work experience